 Smaller Oral Devices

 If the tube and the mask make an overwhelming option, consider smaller treatment devices that resemble a dental night guard for bruxism.
-With over 100 separate devices, from oral appliance therapy (OAT) for mild cases to a mix of CPAP and oral appliance treatment for severe cases, ask your doctor for help finding the right solution for you.

 If the CPAP machine creates an intense airflow that negatively affects your body, try a BiPAP (bilevel positive airway pressure) machine.
 Although you’d have to wear a mask for this treatment, you can set the airflow to suit your breathing needs, unlike with a CPAP machine.